(This post takes 2 minutes to read)

 - 100-200k pages, based on your business requirements

-This post will cover setting up and analyzing the daily crawl (spot check) audit within the framework of the ObservePoint Data Quality Assurance Platform.
+This post will cover setting up and analyzing the daily top pages audit within the framework of the ObservePoint Data Quality Assurance Platform.

 If the business compliance rule was configured with an email address, the ObservePoint system will automatically send alerts when tags are not loading correctly.

-Daily spot check audits are critical in keeping tabs on how each of your websites are performing.
+Top pages audits can help verify the metrics pulled from your web analytics implementations, leading to more complete page measurement.
 When you can trust the foundational data driving your business decisions, you can make better decisions that map to the infrastructure of your goals and objectives.

-Don’t miss the next post in this series, where the quarterly discovery audit will be examined.
+Don’t miss the next post in this series, where the Daily Crawl Audit will be examined.

 About the AuthorLinkedIn More Content by Clint Eagar